zegerke/Zeger-Q-A/README.md

 + green
 + purple

-What is your favorite game? (put your answer in red)
+What is your favorite season?(answer in italic and strikethrough) ~~_summer and spring